My Pet Center

 • Thick, sticky fluid coming from the ear.

-If it is left untreated, chronic otitis is one of the most common causes of a middle or inner ear infection in dogs.
+If left untreated, chronic otitis is one of the most common causes of a middle or inner ear infection in dogs.
 The symptoms of an inner ear infection include:

 • Tilting the head to one side